 Studying history gives you an understanding of where we have been and how the world has changed.
 You’ll get an appreciation of how people have faced challenges at different times, with the benefit of hindsight.

 With an MA (History) you can investigate a particular issue in great depth.
 You could focus on New Zealand and the Pacific, or study a particular era, such as the medieval period, or the 20th century.
-You could look at a theme, such as politics, sport or social history, or just pick what takes your fancy.
+You could look at a theme, such as politics, sport or social history, or another area of interest.
 The courses you’ll complete will complement your focus on your chosen research area by helping you develop your research skills and quickly master the research process.

 Massey’s Master of Arts is 180 credits.
 This means you can complete an MA in three semesters of full-time study.
 If you study part-time, an MA will normally take three years to complete.